nahidischool/nahidischool.github.io/projects.md

 ## Attention-based Learning to Rank Approach in Document Relevance Judgement
 [Dec, 2016 - Present]

+- Developing an attention-based model to find out the important part of the document
+- Trying to utitlize the rationale

 ## Leveraging Active Learning for Labeling TREC Ad-hoc Data-set
 [Dec, 2016 - Present]

 - NIST evaluates relevance judgement only for a set of documents in a collection because the human evaluation is costly.
 The purpose of this project is to develop an active learning approach which will find out the fine-grained balance between the cost and the gold-dataset collection

 ## Answer Selection in Non-Factoid Question Answering using Deep Learning
 [[PDF]](/paper/deep-non-factoid-qa.pdf) [[PPT]](/paper/QA_Task.pdf)